wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 ---
-title: Scrub up!
-Cleaning your PHP application with PHPStan
+title: Scrub Up!
+Cleaning Your PHP Application With PHPStan
-description: What can PHPStan do for your legacy code; introducing compiler-like static analysis into your pipelines
+description: "Learn what PHPStan can do for your legacy code: introducing compiler-like static analysis into your pipelines"
 thumbnail: /content/blog/scrub-up-cleaning-your-php-application-with-phpstan/scrub-up_phpstan.png
 author: james-seconde
-published: false
+published: true
-published_at: 2021-11-29T09:21:12.906Z
+published_at: 2021-11-30T11:02:10.147Z
 updated_at: 2021-11-29T09:21:12.939Z
 category: tutorial
 tags: